cityssm/itWorkshops/2018-01-excel/speakingNotes.md

 Rename sheet.
 -	Rename to "CollectionCalendar".

-Hover over query.
+Hover over "CollectionCalendar" query.
 "Edit".

-Filter out one letters.
+**Power Query**

+Filter out letter rows using the "Day of Week" column.
 -	"Day of Week" dropdown.
 -	Uncheck "Select All".
 -	Select the actual days of the week.